Consumer Product Safety Commission.

 - A succinct statement of the objectives of, and legal basis for, the proposed rule;

-- Identification, to the extent possible, of all relevant federal rules that may duplicate, overlap, or conflict with the proposed rule.
+- An identification, to the extent possible, of all relevant federal rules that may duplicate, overlap, or conflict with the proposed rule.

 2. The Market